 - Primary and Middle School Act (Article 60-2)

-In accordance with the provisions of the laws and regulations outlined above, students who meet any of the following criteria are eligible to enrol at HFS:
+In accordance with the provisions of the laws and regulations outlined in 6.1.4 – students who meet any of the following criteria are eligible to enrol at HFS:

-- A student who has one or more parents holding a nationality that is not South Korean as verified by an alien registration card and Korean family registry.
+- A student having one or more parents holding a nationality that is not South Korean as verified by an alien registration card and Korean family registry.

 - A student who has lived overseas for no less than 3 years (1,095 days) as verified by the “Entry and Exit Certificate” issued by the Korean immigration department.
 (The stay does not have to be consecutive 3 years.)